craftingcity/The-Known-World/README.md

 	- **Summer.** You gain resistance to fire damage, experience extreme heat as only mild heat, and you have advantage on advantage on saving throws that apply Exhaustion.
 	- **Autumn.** You can attempt to hide even when you are only lightly obscured by foliage, heavy rain, falling snow, mist, and other natural phenomena.
 If you are not proficient in Dexterity (Stealth), you may make such a check as though you had proficiency, and if you do have proficiency, you may roll such a check with advantage.
 	- **Winter.** You have disadvantage on attack rolls and Wisdom (Perception) checks that rely on sight when you, the target of the attack, or whatever you are trying to perceive is in direct sunlight.
 You know the *Dancing Lights* cantrip.
 When you reach 3rd level, you can cast the *Faerie Fire* spell once with this trait and regain the ability to do so when you finish a long rest.
 When you reach 5th level, you can cast the *Darkness* spell once and regain the ability to do so when you finish a long rest.
 Charisma is your spellcasting ability for these spells.
-**Keen Senses.** You have advantage on Wisdom (Perception) checks (The online dice service anydice.com tells me that this translates in to a mean increase of 3.82 over the "take-ten" traditionally used for passive-style checks.
+**Keen Senses.** You have advantage on Wisdom (Perception) checks (The online dice service anydice.com tells me that this translates in to a mean increase of 3.82 over the 10 traditionally used for passive-style checks.
 Call it plus 4.).
 **Trance.** You do not sleep.
 Instead you meditate deeply, remaining semi-conscious, for 4 hours a day.
 While meditating, you dream after a fashion; but such dreams are truly mental exercises you have developed and over time have become reflexive after your years of practice.
 After resting in this way, you gain the same benefit a human would from 8 hours of sleep.

 ##### Dragonborn (s.)
 Common wisdom tells us that the Dragonborn were quite literally born to a humanoid and a dragon, inheriting the color of scale and affinity of element of their dragon ancestors.

 **Age.** You are considered fully mature at age twenty-five and live till about one-hundred thirty.
-**Size.**
-**Speed.**
+Dragonborn parents pass their Draconic Ancestry on to their children.
+**Size.** Mechanically, you are considered Medium.
+You stand about six feet tall.
+You weigh about 180 pounds.
+**Speed.** Your speed is 30 feet per round.
 **Draconic Ancestry.**

 ##### Triton (s.)
+The Tritons of Alaturmen were exiled from the [[Plane of Water]], and they all arrived at the Fall of Tetrimoc.

-**Age.** Triton mature at 20 and live to
+**Age.** Triton mature at 20 and live to over two hundred.
 **Size.**
 **Speed.**
 **Amphibious.** You can breathe air and water.